ashishgupta251/AshishGupta251/README.md

 <p align="center">

-A responsive voter registration platform inspired by the Election Commission portal, providing an intuitive interface for voter registration, verification, and information management while focusing on accessibility and user experience.
+A responsive voter registration platform inspired by the Election Commission portal, providing a clean interface for registration, verification and user-friendly navigation.

 </p>